 Early morning Coronation rehearsal featuring state coaches staged in London

-The first glimpses of the Coronation have been revealed as rehearsals took place in central London in the early hours of Wednesday morning.
+The first glimpses of the Coronation have been revealed as rehearsals took place in central London in the early hours of Wednesday.

-The Diamond Jubilee State Coach and Gold State Coach were marched down the Mall as part of the preparations for the full event on May 6.
+The Diamond Jubilee State Coach and Gold State Coach, accompanied by hundreds of soldiers on horseback, were marched down the Mall as part of the preparations for the full event on May 6.
+The rehearsals started shortly after 12.20am.

-The Diamond Jubilee State Coach was accompanied by hundreds of soldiers on horseback as it travelled along the Mall, setting off shortly after 12:20am on Wednesday.

-Royal fanatics waited for over three hours for the parade to make a return journey down the Mall.
+Royal fanatics waited for more than three hours for the parade to make a return journey down the Mall.

 Crowds ran through St James’ Park to find the best spots near the palace with many trying to spot their relatives in their military outfits.